 Laterals must enter the main line at an angle of 45 degrees or less, and with the fall of the water.
-Use three inch tile for laterals up to 400 feet in length, 4 inch for laterals up to 1000 feet.
+Three inch tile may be used for laterals up to 400 feet in length, and 4 inch for laterals up to 1000 feet.
 An outlet is usually available in a city storm sewer system.
 If not, dry wells may be used.

-Tile lines are better if covered with gravel, cracked stones or cinders to a depth of 6 or 8 inches before filling in the trench, otherwise they will soon fill up with silt and mud.
+Tile lines must be covered with gravel, cracked tones or cinders to a depth of 6 or 8 inches before filling in the trench, otherwise they will soon fill up with silt and mud.